carwynteifion/Milestone-Project-1-UCFD/README.md

 # Dragon Courses
 Link to the live project here - ADD LINK

 This is Dragon Courses' website.
-It is designed as a mobile-first responsive site for prospective students to easily access and navigate.
+It is designed as a mobile-first responsive site for prospective students wanting to learn Welsh to easily access and navigate.

 MOCKUP IMAGE WITH LINK